artbycrunk/maya-matcaps/README.md

 ![Matcaps for maya](./images/main.png "Matcaps for maya")

+## Install

+move matcapsMaya.py into document/maya/{version}/scripts/
+and restart your maya session.

 ## Run Using

 ```
 import matcapsMaya as matcaps

 matcap = matcaps.MatcapBrowser()
 matcap.show()
 ```

 ## Requirements